svuillaume/forticnapp-agent-in-ECS/README.md

-## Embedded Agent vs Sidecar Agent
+## AWS Fargate ECS FortiCNAPP deployment - Embedded Agent vs Sidecar Agent

 Lacework FortiCNAPP offers two methods for deployment into AWS Fargate for ECS.
 The first method is a container image embedded-agent approach, and the second is a sidecar-based approach that utilizes a volume map.
 In both deployment methods, the agent runs inside the application container.